Kanhaiya Lal Kapoor

 Kanhaiyalal Kapoor (June 27, 1910 – 5 May 1980), also known as K.L Kapur, was an Urdu satirist known for his sharp wit, ironical style and derisive parodies.
-He was renowned for his unique writing style and natural talent as a result he was awarded the Ghalib award in the year 1974 by then President of India Dr. Fakhruddin Ali Ahmed for his outstanding contributions to Urdu literature.
+He was renowned for his unique writing style and as a result he was awarded the Ghalib award in the year 1974 by then President of India Dr. Fakhruddin Ali Ahmed for his contributions to Urdu literature.

 Biography

 Early life

 Kapoor was born in undivided India in Lyallpur (now Faisalabad) a part of Pakistan.
 He finished his Primary education in a local school where he got a chance to learn the Persian language.
 He completed his metric from Kamalia government school in 1928.
 He completed his Bachelor of Arts from DAV college Lahore.
 There he was found to be excellent in English and Sanskrit and he chose English as a choice for doing his Master of Arts.
 He completed his Master of Arts in the year 1934.
 During his M.A he married Srimati Pushpavati in the year 1931.